 Alpkit Gamma III - £21.99

-I love this wee light.
+This has been my top pick for the last few years, and I'm still struggling to find a better value package than the Alpkit Gamma III.
+I love this wee lamp.
 It's powerful enough to use on all but the most gnarly trails yet light enough to forget you're wearing it.
 The rear mounted battery pack ensures it's well balanced and has an integrated red safety light.
 Its IPX4 rating means it can be worn in the rain but it's not waterproof.
 For me the only negatives are the lack of adjustment to the beam and the use of AAA batteries over a rechargeable battery.